online-photo-submission/cloudcard-photo-downloader/README.md

   - description: this is the absolute path to the directory into which the photos will be saved
 - downloader.udfDirectory
   - default:
+- downloader.udfFilePrefix
+  - default: `CloudCard_Photos_`
-# The first part of the UDF filename
+  - description: The first part of the UDF filename.
+The UDF filename is constructed by concatonating the `udfFilePrefix`, a date formated accordning to `batchIdDateFormat`, and `udfFileExtension`.
+Given the defaults the generated filename will look something like `CloudCard_Photos_201805221648.udf`
-downloader.udfFilePrefix=CloudCard_Photos_
+- downloader.udfFileExtension
+  - default: `.udf`
-# The extension to use for the UDF filename
+  - description: The extension to use for the UDF filename (see the description for `downloader.udfFilePrefix`)
-downloader.udfFileExtension=.udf
+- downloader.descriptionDateFormat
+  - default: `MMM dd 'at' HHmm`
-# The format of the date in the UDF description
+  - description: The format of the date in the UDF description (i.e. `!Description: Photo Import May 22 at 1541`)
-downloader.descriptionDateFormat=MMM dd 'at' HHmm
+- downloader.batchIdDateFormat
+  - default: `YYYYMMddHHmm`
-# The format of the date in the UDF batch ID field and in the filename suffix
+  - description: The format of the date in the UDF batch ID field (i.e. `!BatchID: 201805221541`) and in the filename suffix (see the description for `downloader.udfFilePrefix`)
-downloader.batchIdDateFormat=YYYYMMddHHmm
+- downloader.createdDateFormat
+  - default: `YYYY-MM-dd`
-# The format of the date in the UDF Created field
+  - description: The format of the date in the UDF Created field (i.e. `!Created: 2018-05-22`)
-downloader.createdDateFormat=YYYY-MM-dd
+- downloader.enableUdf
+  - default: `true`
-# Enable/Disable UDF file generation
+  - description: Enable/Disable UDF file generation
-downloader.enableUdf=true